jpvelez/restaurant_inspection_analysis/README.md

 To reach these findings, I analyzed a random sample of Chicago restaurants, looking at their most recent canvass inspections and current Yelp ratings.
 I analyzed the data with a t-test.

-I will now explain why the data I chose to answer my question is appropriate, and why I am confident that I did the data gathering and analysis correctly.
+I will now explain why I chose the appropriate data to answer my question, and why I am confident that I did the data gathering and analysis correctly.

 **Why look at canvass inspections?**